Can The ERA Save Our Democracy?

 Yet that has not happened.
 First blocked by President Trump, now by President Biden.
 Despite the fact that, as admitted by the Biden Administration, the Executive Branch’s sole role in the Constitutional Amendment process is ministerial and it lacks the authority to determine the validity of any amendment.
 And the Biden Administration continues to fight against the ERA in court.

 Women’s rights are more expansive in democracies, and as Secretary Blinken noted, democracies are stronger in countries with greater gender equality.
 Unfortunately, for the first time ever, the U.S. has been listed as a backsliding democracy, predominantly due to violations of fundamental rights.
 Hardly surprising given the lack of equality and widespread attacks on long-existing reproductive rights (at a time when most other countries are expanding such rights).

 Here we are, purportedly the leader of global democracy, fighting against tyranny abroad.
 Bipartisan support for democracy and freedom for the people of the Ukraine.
 As we should.
 Yet we do not fight for it here at home.
 The hypocrisy is astonishing.

 Our democracy is in grave danger, and we are headed in the wrong direction.
-Attacks on women, people of color and voting rights.
-Worsened by the events of January 6, 2021, the related narrative that has called into question the validity of our elections, and lack of accountability for the powerful people involved.
+Attacks on women, people of color, the LGBTQ+ community, and voting rights.
+Worsened by the events of January 6, 2021, the related narrative that has called into question the validity of our elections, and the total lack of accountability for the powerful people involved.

-Publishing the ERA, the first crucial step towards equality for 167 million women and girls, would not only eliminate the hypocrisy and improve our credibility around the globe, but it would strengthen our democracy at a time when we need it most.
+Publishing the ERA, the first crucial step towards gender equality, would not only eliminate the hypocrisy and improve our credibility around the globe, but it would strengthen our democracy at a time when we need it most.